How to Do the Single-Leg Calf Raise

 When it comes to building a stronger lower half, many people hyperfocus on their quads and hamstrings.
-But if you’re looking to add muscle and definition to a pair of chicken legs (or to jump higher, reduce your risk of an ankle injury, and generally increase your athletic performance), you can’t ignore your calves.
-And single calf raises are one of the great ways to work them.
+But, if you’re looking to add muscle and definition to a pair of chicken legs, you can’t ignore your calves.
+And single-leg calf raises are one of the great ways to work them.

 - Hold a dumbbell in your right hand by your side and place the ball of your right foot on a raised surface (the base of an incline bench or a weight plate works well).

 - Cross your left ankle behind your right, hold onto the bench or a wall with your left hand for balance, and lower your right heel toward the floor (but don’t touch it).